tseccull/motes/README.md

 [GMOS-N](https://www.gemini.edu/instrumentation/gmos) longslit spectra reduced with [DRAGONS](https://doi.org/10.3847/2515-5172/ad0044).
 Spectra reduced with IRAF are no longer supported.\
 [GMOS-S](https://www.gemini.edu/instrumentation/gmos) longslit spectra reduced with [DRAGONS](https://doi.org/10.3847/2515-5172/ad0044).
 Spectra reduced with IRAF are no longer supported.

-Is your favourite instrument absent from this list?
+### Is your favourite instrument absent from this list?
 Consider contributing an instrument I/O module that will make MOTES compatible with your data!
-For information on [CONTRIBUTING](CONTRIBUTING.md) to MOTES, see the linked documentation.
+For information about [CONTRIBUTING](CONTRIBUTING.md) to MOTES, see the linked documentation.

 # Installation
 Python 3 is recommended for running MOTES.
 We intend to make it installable